aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_01_Iteration_and_2D.md

 # https://numpy.org/doc/stable/reference/generated/numpy.reshape.html
 #
 # Note that we have specified the array dimensions nx-2,
-# ny-2 and passed 'F' as the value for the 'order' argument.
+# ny-2 and passed 'C' as the value for the 'order' argument.
-# This indicates that we are working with a vector in row major order
+# This indicates that we are working with a vector in row-major order
-# as standard in the {F}ortran programming language.
+# as standard in the C programming language.
-#
-# Note that we have explicitly specified the row-major order of the
-# operation.
 pvec = np.reshape(np.dot(Ainv, bflat), (nx-2, ny-2), order='C')

 # Construct the full solution and apply boundary conditions